 Best for

-- Personal injury firms of any size
+- Personal injury practices of any size

 - PI attorneys spending hours on demands and medical record review